stoerr/workloglet/Specification.md

 - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.
 - If the "Copy from last" button is pressed, the drop down and text area should be filled from the last entry in the last worklog file.
 - The "List" button goes to the list page.
-The list page should be opened with window.open so that it can be closed by script again.
+The list page should be opened via script so that it can be closed by script again, since otherwise the browsers security restrictions forbid closing the window.
+It should be replace the worklog view, though, not open a new window or tab.

 ### List page - listing the work